 Encouraging them to talk

-You can encourage them to talk more about their feelings by saying things like
+You can encourage the person who is dying to talk more about their feelings by saying things like this:

 - How are you feeling?